28 Jul Two questions to get you started in choosing a wealth management firm

 - Your investment plan starts by inventorying and talking about what you own and the types of relationships you have had already.

 - Timing matters a lot too.
 A 36-year-old that started out investing at 23 in 2007 right before the global financial crisis had a quite different formative experience than a similar 33-year-old that started in 2010 just before 10 strong years of equity and bond returns.
-Both can be successful in the future, but understanding your journey’s context is important for you and your portfolio manager.
+Both can be successful in the future, but understanding your journey’s context is important for you and your new wealth management firm.

 At Genus, as a baseline, each client has live updates via the web portal (with password recovery if you forget!) and more formal quarterly reports and annual meetings.
 Genus also posts frequent video updates from our principals.
 Each day portfolio managers work to build trusted client relationships one interaction at a time.